automatictester/exp/java/cryptography/readme.md

   but doesn't allow to decrypt messages encrypted K<sub>0...x-1</sub>
 - DH key exchange - Forward Secrecy
 - DHE key exchange (Ephemeral) - Perfect Forward Secrecy

+### Security Testing Checklist

+- Are keys of correct size?
+- Are keys of correct type (e.g. RSA vs EC)?
+- Are HKDFs supplied with correct input?
+- Are PRNGs suitable for use in cryptography?